cfrome77/hugo-website-code/content/post/dutchovencooking.md

 ## Personal Experience

 The majority of my dutch oven cooking experience occurred while on campouts with the Boy Scouts.
 I have learned to cook everything from breakfast casserole, biscuits, pizza, and dessert cakes and cobblers.
-Dessert cooking is one of my favorite, and I even learned a hack when making a cake.
+Dessert cooking is one of my favorites, and I even learned a hack when making a cake.
 Instead of adding everything listed on the box to the cake mix, all you need is a bottle of sprite or other soda.
 This will work as a replacement for the ingredients like eggs and water and allow you to have a moist and delicious cake.

 ## Cleaning Cast Iron